fullerenes header image

 The Eden Project domes Buckminster Fuller was an American architect, author and inventor.
 He was widely known for promoting geodesic dome like structures similar to the domes at The Eden Project in Cornwall.
 These domes are constructed from interlocking hexagon and a few pentagons.

 In the 1985 scientists discovered a new allotrope of carbon.
-One in which the carbon atoms are arranged in "football" like structure or structures consisting of hollow cages or spheres and tubes.
-These spheres and tubes are called Fullerenes after Buckminster Fuller.
+One in which the carbon atoms are arranged in a "football" like structure or in structures consisting of hollow cages or spheres and tubes.
+These spheres and tube shaped molecules are called Fullerenes after Buckminster Fuller.
 Fullerene molecules are often shaped like hollow spheres or footballs, or long thin tubes or even ellipsoid (squashed or flattened spheres).
-The sizes of these spheres and tubes vary considerably.
+The sizes of these spheres and tubes can vary considerably.

 Buckyballs

-The first fullerene discovered consisted of 60 carbon atoms, C60, covalently bonded together into a football type structure composed of hexagons and pentagons.
-It was named buckminsterfullerene after the American architect Buckminster Fuller.
+The first fullerene molecule discovered consisted of 60 carbon atoms (C60) all of which are covalently bonded together into a football type structure composed of hexagons and pentagons (see the image below).
+This football shaped molecule was named buckminsterfullerene after the American architect Buckminster Fuller.
 These ball like structures are often referred to as buckyballs.
 These buckyballs belong to a family called the fullerenes.
 These fullerene molecules as mentioned above consist of hollow football spheres or tubes of carbon atoms, sometimes the spheres are distorted into capsule like structures.
 The image below shows the typical structure of a buckyball or fullerene molecule.

 Fullerene Bucky ball